-The Index is constructed using a combination of stock exclusion and best-in-class selection of companies from the MSCI US Parent Index.
-The Index targets similar sector weights to the Parent Index in order to limit the systematic risk introduced by the ESG selection process.
+The Index is constructed by applying a combination of values-based exclusions and a Best-in-Class selection process to companies in the MSCI US Parent Index.
+The Index targets sector weights consistent with those of the Parent Index to limit the systematic risk introduced by the ESG selection process.

-The methodology aims to include stocks of companies with the highest ESG rating up to 50% of the market capitalisation of each sector of the Parent Index (after excluding companies involved in very severe ESG controversies or controversial activities).
+The methodology aims to include securities of companies with the highest ESG rating up to 50% of the market capitalisation of each sector of the Parent Index (after excluding companies involved in very serious ESG controversies or controversial activities).

-Further information on the Index and its composition is available at www.msci.com.
+Additional information on this Index and its composition can be found at www.msci.com.